Skip to content

 Defining what a concept isn’t can often help us understand what it is.
 A definition of its alternative can help us identify its own attributes and characteristics.

-So let’s examine how Arrays would work if they were reference-based.
-Specifically let’s look at what happens when we change the properties of a class, which, in Swift, is a reference type:
+So let’s examine how Swift arrays would work if they were reference-based.
+Specifically, let’s look at what happens when we change the properties of a class, which, in Swift, is a reference type:

 class Person {